snowplow/documentation/docs/enriching-your-data/available-enrichments/yauaa-enrichment/index.md

 ## Configure your website to send client hints

-The YAUAA enrichment does not require you to make any changes to your website.
-However, it is possible to improve the accuracy of the user agent data produced by YAUAA, if you are able to configure your website to send [high entropy client hints](https://developer.mozilla.org/en-US/docs/Web/HTTP/Client_hints) to the collector.

 The current trend in web browsers is to reduce the amount of information sent to servers in the `User-Agent` HTTP header, to help with user privacy.
-Client Hints are a way for sites to opt in to sending the extra information which previously would have been part of the user agent header.
+[Client Hints](https://developer.mozilla.org/en-US/docs/Web/HTTP/Client_hints) are a way for sites to opt in to sending the extra information which previously would have been part of the user agent header.

+The YAUAA enrichment does not require you to make any changes to your website, if you are happy with the level of detail you get from the reduced user agent.
+However, it is possible to improve the accuracy of the user agent data produced by YAUAA, if you are able to configure your website to send [high entropy client hints](https://developer.mozilla.org/en-US/docs/Web/HTTP/Client_hints) to the collector by following these instructions.

 There are two ways for your website to opt-in to sending client hints to the collector.
-You can either configure your webserver to set a [`Permissions-Policy` HTTP header](https://www.w3.org/TR/permissions-policy-1/) when serving the page's main HTML page:
+In the first method, you must configure your webserver to set both a [`Accept-CH` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-CH) and a [`Permissions-Policy` HTTP header](https://www.w3.org/TR/permissions-policy-1/) when serving the your site's main HTML pages:

 ```
+Accept-CH: sec-ch-ua-full-version-list
-Permissions-Policy: ch-ua-full-version-list=(self "https://<YOUR COLLECTOR DOMAIN>")
+Permissions-Policy: ch-ua-full-version-list=("https://<YOUR COLLECTOR DOMAIN>")
 ```

-Or you can put a `meta` tag in the header secion of your site's HTML:
+Alternatively, in the second method, you can put a `meta` tag in the header secion of your site's HTML:

 ```
 <meta http-equiv="delegate-ch" content="sec-ch-ua-full-version-list https://<YOUR COLLECTOR DOMAIN>;">